Am I employed, self-employed, both, or neither?

 For more information about who is an employee and who is self-employed for tax and NIC purposes:

-- read extensive material about employment status on the GOV.UK website;
+- read the more detailed and extensive material about employment status in HMRC's Employment Status Manual on GOV.UK.

 This table is a generalised summary of 'indicators' used to judge whether you are employed or self-employed.
 It is unlikely that you will meet all the indicators for either employment or self-employment.